CognitiveComputationLab/ccobra/docs/source/usage/myfirstmodel.rst

 Overview of CCOBRA models
 -------------------------

-CCOBRA provides an interface class called ``CCobraModel`` which defines the set of function used to handle the framework-model communication:
+CCOBRA provides an interface class called :class:`~ccobra.CCobraModel` which defines the set of function used to handle the framework-model communication:

 ========================= ======== =====================================================================================